Have you ever wondered how a newspaper site always displayed news of your interest?

 The functioning of recommender systems varies based on the business where they are deployed in, but most of these systems run intelligent algorithms to extract the most appropriate contents from a large set of options available.
 These intelligent algorithms are not static, but they are constantly modified based on user responses for the contents presented.

-Few of these recommender systems starts from nothing and gets going with constantly learning about user interests over a period of time and based on this data, it decides on the contents to be presented further.
+Few of these recommender systems start from nothing and get going with constantly learning about user interests over a period of time and based on this data, it decides on the contents to be presented further.

-Like this different recommender systems uses different techniques to arrive at best choice of contents.
+Like this, different recommender systems use different techniques to arrive at best choice of contents.

 Let's Understand these Algorithms by Solving a Real Time Problem